westpoint-robotics/usma_mavros/README.md

 ## Indoor Operations

 1. We recommend first starting with a tethered configuration (power and communications).
-A Linux computer can connect to the PX4 using a USB extension and FTDI adapter to the Telemetry 2 port on the PX4 as described [here] (http://ardupilot.org/dev/docs/odroid-via-mavlink.html).
+A Linux computer can connect to the PX4 using a USB extension and FTDI adapter to the Telemetry 2 port on the PX4 as described [here](http://ardupilot.org/dev/docs/odroid-via-mavlink.html).
 For initial testing and configuration, it is possible to connect to the PX4's micro USB port.

 2. For general manual control, configure the PX4 using [QGroundControl](qgroundcontrol.org/) (download latest firmware, set up flight modes, etc).

 3. If operating in mocap, follow the [usma_optitrack](https://github.com/westpoint-robotics/usma_optitrack) instructions for set up motion capture.

-   -Configure the PX4 to operate in mocap using [external position estimation] (https://dev.px4.io/en/ros/external_position_estimation.html).
+   - Configure the PX4 to operate in mocap using [external position estimation](https://dev.px4.io/en/ros/external_position_estimation.html).

-   -Instructions are included to build from source.
-The firmware can also be downloaded [here] (http://px4-travis.s3.amazonaws.com/Firmware/stable/px4fmu-v2_lpe.px4).
+   - Instructions are included to build from source.
+The firmware can also be downloaded [here](http://px4-travis.s3.amazonaws.com/Firmware/stable/px4fmu-v2_lpe.px4).
    - Here is a summary of firmware parameters:

     - The `sys_companion` field is set 921600.

     - `ATT_EXT_HDG_M` parameter is set to 1 (when using vision_pose topic).

     - `CBRK_NO_VISION` parameter set to 0.

     - Indoor navigation is only achieved by using the external headings from mocap.

     - The [offboard control](http://dev.px4.io/offboard-control.html) documentation provides a good overview.